Skip to content

 A two-lane, 0.62-mile stretch of this plastic-laced pavement will use 3 million masks, keeping 93 tons of wearable polypropylene out of the landfill.
 Instead of filling up the dump or littering the ocean, the legacy of the face masks from this black mark on history can live on as blacktop.

-Candy Wrappers, Rum Bottles, & More Will Become Biodegradable
+Candy Wrappers, Rum Bottles, & More set to be Biodegradable

 Diageo, the largest distiller in the world, entered into a consortium with beverage giant PepsiCo to develop a 100% plastic-free bottle made from sustainably sourced wood pulp.
-The food-safe paper bottle will be fully recyclable in standard waste streams and will debut in Johnnie Walker scotch whisky and non-alcoholic PepsiCo beverages in 2021.
+The food-safe paper bottle will be fully recyclable in standard waste streams and will debut in Johnnie Walker scotch whisky and non-alcoholic PepsiCo beverages.

 Meanwhile, brands are queuing up to work with Georgia-based biopolymer manufacturer Danimer Scientific.